 In addition to the formal semester courses listed in the program of studies, students in the Forestry Resources Technician program are required to obtain certification in the following areas over the two-year period of study:

-Canadian Firearm Safety Course / Hunter Education
+Canadian Firearm Safety Course/Hunter Education

-Wilderness First Aid
+Wilderness Remote First Aid

 Note: Students should be aware that additional fees and expenses apply for certifications and for field camps, tours and On-the-Job Training.
 Students will be required to hold valid certifications for the above courses prior to graduation.